 3. Scan your Mac for malware regularly.
 You can do this using the malware utility in CleanMyMac X (free download here).
 It uses CleanMyMac’s regularly-updated malware database and compares what it finds on your Mac with that.
 If it finds any malware, including that which may have installed a backdoor, it will offer to remove it.
 Besides, it comes with real-time and background monitoring tools that may prevent the installation of backdoor malware on your Mac.

-4. Removing malware files
+4. Removing threats

 5. Make sure your Mac’s built-in firewall is switched on and your router is set up to prevent access to your network from the outside world.